jupitvq/Fantasia/README.md

 A visual novel about a male student, who just moving in from his old school to new school.
 But everything should be fine for him right?

-This project meant to be Final Project for first and second semester.
+This project meant to be Final Project for first and second semester, to program and design a game using Python language, and we decided to use [Ren'py](https://www.renpy.org/) as our game engine.
 And it turned out only the first chapter we could make.
 By that, we stated that **this project is currently discontinued**.
 And who knows, one day it might be continued again!

-Feel free to use this project as inspiration and personal use, __but **DO NOT** claim this project as yours!__
+Feel free to use this project as inspiration or your needs, __but **DO NOT** claim this project as yours or using it for unintended/malicious purposes!__

 ## 🔩 System Requirements